lacanoid/pgddl/ROADMAP.md

 - enabled/disabled triggers
 - clustering
 - database settings (alter database set)
+- row level permissions
 - v10: partitions, generated

 Other:
-- compiler from one source to specific pg version
+- compiler from one source to specific pg version (DONE)
 - handle dependancies for type better (use shell types)
 - improve and add to simple tests
 - make some tests to test if what we output actually runs, test execute them